yourGrand/inst_hashtag_scraper/README.md

 ## Usage

-1. Run the `main.py` script:
+1. Run the `main.py` script

-2. The script will prompt you to handle cookies and log in to Instagram using your username and password.
+2. The script will prompt you to handle cookies and log in to your Instagram account using your username and password.

-3. Enter the main and secondary hashtags to search for in the post captions.
+3. Enter the main and secondary hashtags you'd like to search for.
+The secondary hashtag will be used to filter posts that also include the main hashtag.

+4. Provide the main and backup categories for business accounts.
+If the main category isn't detected, the script will check for the backup category.

-4. Specify the number of business accounts you want to scrape.
+5. Specify the number of business accounts you intend to scrape data from.

-5. The script will start scraping the posts and display a progress bar with the total number of accounts to scrape.
+6. The script will begin the scraping process, retrieving posts and related data based on the provided hashtags and business account categories.
+A progress bar will indicate the number of accounts being scraped.

-6. After the scraping process, the data will be saved in CSV and JSON formats with filenames based on the hashtags.
+7. Once the scraping is complete, the collected data will be saved in both CSV and JSON formats.
+The filenames for these files will be generated based on the hashtags you provided.

-7. The script will also display the total duration of the scraping process and the number of posts scrolled.
+8. The script will display the total duration of the scraping process and the count of posts that were scrolled through during the scraping.

 ## Data Output